 However, Ritalin is also prescribed for narcolepsy and is considered a shorter-acting drug than Adderall.
 This means the effects are felt in a shorter period and the “let down” will occur sooner, as well.

 For this reason, some people believe Adderall has less potential for abuse or dependence, but both are considered Schedule II substances by the U.S. Drug Enforcement Administration (DEA).
 Sometimes the pills are taken orally, or they are inhaled, injected or crushed up and smoked.
-The following are some signs or symptoms:

 One of the more serious potential side effects of high doses of Adderall is psychosis.
 This kind of psychosis can occur in individuals with no previous symptoms of psychosis or schizophrenia.